sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 instance.connect(signer);
 ```

-### Get a Tx for Invoking a method
+### Call a Public Method

-In order to provide a more user-friendly method of calling contracts' public `@method`, we have injected a runtime object named `methods` in your contract.
+To facilitate calling a contracts' public `@method`, we have injected a runtime object named `methods` in your contract class.
+For each public `@method` of your contract (e.g., `contract.foo`), a function with the same name and signature (including list of parameters and return type, i.e., void) is added into `methods` (e.g., `contract.methods.foo`).
+In addition, there is an `options` appended as the last paramter.

 Assume you have a contract like this: